emilkenguerli/note-taking-api/README.md

 ### Create an .env file

-Use the `.env.example` file as reference
+Use the `.env.example` file as reference.

 ### Create an empty MongoDB database

-Use MongoDB Compass
+Use MongoDB Compass.

 ### `npm install`